NixOS/nixpkgs/doc/languages-frameworks/rust.section.md

 reason not to take the `stdenv.hostPlatform.rustc`-modifying approach, and the ad-hoc escape hatch to `buildRustPackage` can be removed.

+Note that currently custom targets aren't compiled with `std`, so `cargo test` will fail.
+This can be ignored by adding `doCheck = false;` to your derivation.

 ### Running package tests

 When using `buildRustPackage`, the `checkPhase` is enabled by default and runs